-There were no significant changes in valuation techniques during the period and there have been no changes in any risk management policies since the year ended December 31, 2019, except as disclosed in Note 22 in response to COVID-19 impacts.
+There were no significant changes in valuation techniques during the period and there have been no changes in any risk management policies since the year ended December 31, 2019, except as disclosed in Note 23 in response to the impact of the oil and gas crisis and the COVID-19 pandemic.

-Management has reviewed Tenaris' exposure to the effects of the novel COVID-19 and the impacts over its business, financial position and performance.
-As of March 31, 2020, management conducted impairment tests and recorded impairment charges over certain long-lived assets.
-Refer to Note 6 and 22 for further information on impairment of assets and COVID-19 impacts.
+Management has reviewed Tenaris's exposure to the effects of the oil and gas crisis and the COVID-19 pandemic and their impact over its business, financial position and performance, monitoring the recognition of deferred tax assets, and their recoverability, impairment testing, financial risk management -in particular credit and liquidity risks- and the adequacy of its provisions for contingent liabilities.
+In the six-month period ended June 30, 2020, management conducted impairment tests and recorded impairment charges over certain long-lived assets.
+Refer to Note 6 and 23 for further information on impairment of assets and the impact of the oil and gas crisis and the COVID-19 pandemic.